callawaywilson/callawaywilson.github.io/_posts/2015-12-15-Encryption-is-a-lock-on-digital-doors.markdown

 ### Internet locks are not like physical locks

 Everybody loves analogies to explain technology, so let's start with that.
 Law enforcement rightly has the authority to break locks on doors to access places they have a warrant to access.
-The do not, however, have the right to dictate the nature of the door or locking mechanism.
+They do not, however, have the right to dictate the nature of the door or locking mechanism.
 What people are proposing now is just that: dictate the nature of the locks on digital doors.

 This is problematic because of the difference between a digital door and a physical door.
 Part of the security of a physical door is its spatial isolation.
 A door can be hard to get to.
 You have to physically pass through and occupy space around that door to get to it.
 For a locked door that you don't have a key for, you have to physically modify (usually break) the door.